 “The goal of our research is to develop a definitive treatment for Friedreich’s Ataxia,” says Dr. Manuela Corti, another lead researcher on the project.
 “We are developing a gene therapy strategy that corrects frataxin deficiency in the heart and central nervous system by replacing the incorrect gene that causes the disease with a correct copy of the gene.”

-“I live my life as if it’s not there to stave off disappointment.”
 The initial phases of the study have been completed.
 Researchers have now tested the drug—which has yet to be officially named—to see if it is safe and effective on mice.
 So far the results look promising enough that they are screening primates for their next phase, in which they will test not only drug safety and effectiveness but also the best place to inject the drug.

 “The drug can be delivered by different routes, and one of the most important aspects of our research is to identify the best route of delivery to safely treat the heart and nervous system,” Corti says.
 “We are studying the feasibility of the combination of intravenous injection (in the blood stream) and intrathecal injection (in the spinal fluid).”